How to harness trends in the hospitality industry without damaging your brand

 This ‘feel’ and experience is driven by guests who look for even more comfort, in a home away from home, whilst also being treated like a guest.

-It was the emergence of Air b&b, that offered a more personalised experience, that has this influence on the hotel industry, and now boutique hotels are moving towards looking more like homes.
+It was the emergence of Airbnb, that offered a more personalised experience, that has influenced the interiors of the hotel industry, and now boutique hotels are moving towards looking more like homes.

 The brand purpose here would be that of comfort.

-As climate change takes more devastating effects every hotel owner is thinking about how they can do their part.
+As climate change takes more devastating effects every hotel owner is thinking about how they can do their part in saving the environment.

 An example of simple improvements that can be made in the design of any hotel is naming light switches.

-It was found that lights were left on all night because guests couldn’t find the correct light switch to turn them off, and so consuming a lot more energy.
+It was found that lights were left on all night because guests couldn’t find the correct light switch to turn them off, hence consuming a lot more energy.

 Creating universal communication through the use of icons not only bypasses languages, but also helps conserve energy.

-For new hotels in the planning stage, putting the environmental impact at the core of the business is easier to build around so that hotels are built to last.
+For new hotels in the planning stage, putting the environmental impact at the core of the business is easier to build around so they are built to last.

-This was based on the idea is of holistic beauty where beauty is beyond aesthetics.
-It’s finding beauty in paring down and stripping back the design to what is truly essential.
+This was based on the idea is of holistic beauty where it is beyond aesthetics.
+It’s finding the beauty in paring down and stripping back the design to what is truly essential.

 An example was using tiles that are not being glazed so that they can be recycled and create a circular economy.

-Hotels that are created with the environment in mind is a huge growth industry and certainly have a clear brand purpose of saving the planet as their ‘why they exist’.
+Hotels that are created with the environment in mind is a huge growth industry and certainly have a clear brand purpose of saving the planet as their reason for ‘why they exist’.